simonrad/sigil/README.md

 Sound, Input, and Graphics Integration Library (SIGIL)
 ------------------------------------------------------

-A simple, minimalist library for playing audio, handling basic input, and drawing 2D graphics such as sprites, shapes, and text.
+A simple, cross-platform library for playing audio, handling basic input, and drawing 2D graphics such as sprites, shapes, and text.

 Folder Structure:
 -----------------